 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Ziv-aflibercept can make it easier for you to bleed.
 Call your doctor or seek emergency medical attention if you have:

 easy bruising, unusual bleeding (nose, mouth, vagina, rectum), or any bleeding that will not stop;

-signs of bleeding in your digestive tract--severe stomach pain, bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds; or
+signs of bleeding inside your body--feeling light-headed; pink or brown urine; bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds; or

-signs of bleeding in the brain--sudden numbness or weakness (especially on one side of the body), sudden severe headache, problems with speech or balance.
+signs of bleeding in the brain--sudden weakness (especially on one side of the body), severe headache, problems with speech or vision.

 any wound that will not heal;